 Log Cabin Washcloth and New Log Cabin Washcloths: These patterns are great choices for showing off beautiful colors.
 They use the popular log cabin-style shape and pattern typified by log cabin blanets.

 I hope these have given you ideas and excitement about knitting for charity fundraisers.
-Stay tuned for Part 3, which will feature patterns for hand towels and coasters!
+Be sure to check out Part 3, which features patterns for hand towels and coasters!